mbenkmann/goformat/README.md

 ###  -l
 List files whose formatting differs from goformat's on stdout.
 May be combined with -w so that the reformatted code is written to the original file and then list of changed files is printed to stdout.

-###  -r rule
+###  -r "rule"
 Apply rewrite rule to code.
 See section below for explanation of rewrite rules.

 ###  -s
 Simplify code without changing its semantics.
-This
+See the section below for a list of the rewriting rules applied.

 ### -style file
 ### -style "code"